 Throughout this piece are allusions to the speaker’s heritage and his connection, or lack thereof, to it.
 The poet also uses interesting images, such as Nani’s wrinkles, that help tell the story of her history and the family’s broader history.
 ‘Nani’ may leave readers with a few questions regarding the speaker’s opinion about his heritage and how he feels about the communication issues that arise from the beginning of the poem.

 ‘Nani’ by Alberto Ríos is a thoughtful poem in which the speaker addresses his heritage and his connection to his Nani.

 The poem starts with the speaker describing being served a specific dish.
-As the liens progress, it becomes clear that he cares deeply for his Nani, as she does for him.
-But, there is some barrier in their ability to communicate clearly with one another.
+As the lines progress, it becomes clear that he cares deeply for his Nani, as she does for him.
+But, there is some barrier to their ability to communicate clearly with one another.
 The speaker is often lost for words, and she’s using those that he no longer understands.
 He spends the second stanza describing his Nani and the life she led.
 There is evidence of it in all of her wrinkles.
 They tell stories about her connections to other people and other family members.
 The poem concludes with her serving the speaker more food before he can find the words to tell her whether he wants more or not.